• Skip to primary navigation

 • Add the milk and mix lightly with a flat-bladed knife until just combined.
 If the mixture doesn't come together, add extra milk one tablespoon at a time.

-• Tip out onto a work surface, press together lightly until it just comes together in a soft ball.
-Don’t knead the dough.
+• Tip out onto a work surface, and press together lightly until it just comes together in a soft ball.
+Don't knead the dough.

-• Press out to flatten, approximately 2cm thickness.
+• Press out to flatten, approximately 2cm in thickness.
 You can use a rolling pin if you prefer, but I find that just pressing out with my hands works perfectly well.

 • Try to handle the dough as little and as lightly as possible.